Luxury Hotel Interior Design

 The Kameha Grand certainly does its name justice!
-The word ‚kameha‘, which means unique in Hawaiian, is indeed the best way to describe this brand new luxury hotel in Zurich.
-The quirky details, over the top neo-baroque features and exaggerated Swissness will make your stay a truly grand experience.
+The word ‘kameha’, which means unique in Hawaiian, is indeed the best way to describe this brand new luxury hotel in Zurich.
+The quirky details, bold neo-baroque features and over the top Swissness will make your stay a truly grand experience.

 Scale is an important part of interior design and renowned product and interior designer Marcel Wanders surely knows how to use it to his advantage or rather apply it in such a way to grab your attention.
 Think lamps in the shape of oversized cow bells, sliding doors covered in brown leather made to look like chocolate bars and a gigantic freestanding safe to hold your minibar and coffee machine.
 The quirky, somewhat provocative associations to Switzerland are hard to miss!